LEMURS dataset: Large-scale multi-detector ElectroMagnetic Universal Representation of Showers: Methods

 \subsubsection{Shower observables}

 Showers can be described by a number of key calorimetric observables.
-The most basic observables are the distributions of the deposited energy within the \grid. \textbf{Shower profiles} show how energy is deposited along the longitudinal and radial axis. \textbf{Shower profile moments} show the mean (first moment) and variance (second moment).
+The most basic observables are the distributions of the deposited energy within the \grid, representing the longitudinal projection of the grid, as shown in Fig.~\ref{fig:shower_xz}, and the transverse projection, Fig.~\ref{fig:shower_xy}. \textbf{Shower profiles} show how energy is deposited along the longitudinal and radial axis, as depicted for a single shower in Fig.~\ref{fig:grid_profiles}.
+As we are not comparing single shower profiles, but over a larger statistics, also \textbf{shower profile moments} are validated: the mean (first moment) and variance (second moment).
 A \textbf{voxel energy distribution} shows the energy distribution within voxels, and spans over many orders of magnitude.
 The \textbf{number of voxels} shows the number of voxels in which energy was deposited, illustrating the sparsity of the showers.